Rushi19-04/simple-calculator/README.md

 - Implementing memory functions (MC, MR, MS, M+).

 ## License
+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software under the terms of the MIT License.